moseskimc/cnn-pruning/README.md

 ## Results

-Due to lack of computing rsources, a small CNN with 3 convolutional layers (correponding to layer 0, layer 2, and layer 4) was pruned by layer as follows:
+Due to lack of computing resources, a small CNN with 3 convolutional layers (correponding to layer 0, layer 2, and layer 4) was pruned by layer as follows:

 - Layer 0: 50.0%  (1 out of 2)
 - Layer 2: 50.0%  (2 out of 4)